swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 Hi [ trainee name ],

 Thank you for completing your checkout.
-I've updated your status in our database and you are now an officially certified [ Data/Software ] Carpentry instructor.
+I've updated your status in our database and you are now officially certified as a Carpentries instructor.
 Your certificate is attached.
 Congratulations!

+Please note that although your certificate reads either Software Carpentry or Data Carpentry you are fully certified to teach both Software and Data Carpentry workshops.

-If you haven't already, please be sure to join the instructors mailing list (http://carpentries.topicbox.com/groups/instructors).
+If you haven't already, please be sure to join the instructors mailing list (https://carpentries.topicbox.com/groups/instructors).
 This is where you'll hear about opportunities to teach at upcoming workshops.
-You can also join the general discussion list (http://carpentries.topicbox.com/groups/discuss) for broader interactions with the Carpentry community.
-In addition to being able to teach at workshops organized by [Data/Software] Carpentry, you are also able to organize and host your own local workshops.
-You can find more information about running a workshop here: http://www.datacarpentry.org/self-organized-workshops/
+You can also join the general discussion list (https://carpentries.topicbox.com/groups/discuss) for broader interactions with the Carpentry community.
+In addition to being able to teach at Carpentries-organized workshops, you are also able to organize and host your own local workshops.
+You can find more information about running a workshop here: https://docs.carpentries.org/topic_folders/hosts_instructors/index.html

-If you would like to be included on our online list of instructors, please
+If you would like to be included on our online list of instructors, please:

 1. Take a moment to update your profile at https://amy.software-carpentry.org/workshops/update_profile/ so we know where you are and what you're comfortable teaching.

-2. Send us a three-line bio (written in third person) and a photo (jpg or png file format) to add to our team page at http://software-carpentry.org/team/.
+2. Send a three-line bio and a photo to instructorbio@carpentries.org to add to our team page at http://software-carpentry.org/team/.

 Please let us know if there's anything we can do to help and welcome to the community!

 Best,
 [ sender name ]

 ##### Trainee missing application